🇯🇵 日本語 | 🇺🇸 English

 Visualizing the Distribution

 Is the output of rand() % N really uniformly distributed?
-Check it with a histogram.
-The more trials you run, the more even it becomes.
+A histogram tells you.
+The more trials you run, the more even the distribution becomes.

 A good random generator makes every outcome equally likely.
-Short runs can look uneven, but over thousands of trials the counts approach N/trials for each bucket.
+Short runs can look uneven, but over thousands of trials, each bucket's count approaches trials/N.

 Try It Yourself